-Somatic Therapy in Los Angeles, CA
+Somatic Therapy for the Los Angeles, CA, Area

 Somatic therapy is a type of therapy that relieves the effects of anxiety, stress or trauma on the body.
 When we are threatened, we have three choices, flight, fight or freeze.
 When we are unable to run or fight, we may go into a freeze state where we dissociate in an effort to protect ourselves.
 We literally “turn off” a part of our brain that decides, “this is too much.”
 While this coping mechanism might have worked well as a child, it doesn’t work in adulthood.
 As the first step, learning how to calm the body will help calm the mind.
 Then we can think clearly.